UCSD-Silberman-Classes-and-Projects/UCSD-ECEMAE148-SUMMER_II-Final_Project-Team_6/README.md

 ## Abstract

-Grove is an autonomous rover that surveys vegetation.
-It drives a saved GPS path on its own, detects trees, shrubs and people from a camera while it drives, ties every detection to a centimetre-accurate RTK GPS position, and writes both a numeric report and an LLM-written summary the moment the lap closes.
+Grove is an autonomous car that surveys its environment.
+It drives a saved GPS path on its own, detects trees, shrubs and people from an OAK-D camera while driving, ties every detection to a centimetre-accurate RTK GPS position, and produces both a numeric report and an LLM-written summary the moment the lap ends.

 The detection runs **on the car**, on a Hailo-8 AI HAT+, not on a laptop and not in the cloud.
 We trained our own three-class YOLOv8 model by knowledge distillation, compiled it to the Hailo's `.hef` format, and measured it on real hardware at **mAP50 0.735 and 41.8 fps** — roughly 40× the throughput of the same model on the Raspberry Pi's CPU.

-One button in a browser starts the whole thing: the car brings up RTK, arms the camera, starts detecting, puts itself into full autonomy, drives the loop, stops itself when it closes, and saves the video and the report.

 <hr>

 ## What We Promised

 ### Must Have
-* Drive a saved GPS path autonomously using RTK positioning
+* Autonomous GPS-guided navigation along a predefined route
-* Detect vegetation from the camera while driving
+* Environmental scanning using the OAK-D camera
-* Tie every detection to a GPS position and de-duplicate into distinct objects
-* Produce a report at the end of the run
+* Object detection, classification, and geolocation logging
+* Automated LLM-based report generation

 ### Nice to Have
-* Run detection on the AI accelerator instead of the CPU
+* Map generation of the surveyed area
-* A live web dashboard showing what the car sees as it drives
-* An LLM writing the survey report, and narrating during the lap
-* Start the whole run from the browser with no game controller
+* Anomaly detection in environmental data
+* Autonomous exploration without a predefined route
+* Expanded environmental metrics (e.g., tree species, trunk diameter)

 <hr>